 December 28 Saturday: Kelly Bell Band plays Collective Encore.
 Doors open at 7, show is at 8.
 Tickets are $28.89 with fees.
 The Collective Encore is located at 10221 Wincopin Circle in Columbia, Maryland.

-December 29 Sunday: Gogol Bordello plays Baltimore Soundstage.
+December 29 Sunday: Gogol Bordello plays Baltimore Soundstage with Jon Spencer and Grace Bergere.
 Gogol Bordello plays punk.
+Jon Spencer is a singer, composer and guitarist.
+Grace Bergere sings of love, loss, and redemption.
 Doors open at 6:30, show is at 7:30.
 Tickets are $43.50.
 This is an all ages show.

 December 29 Sunday: Corey Arceneaux at Zydeco Hot Peppers play Hank Dietle's.
 Corey Arceneaux and the Zydeco Hot Peppers play zydeco.
 Show is 6 to 9.
 Tickets are $20.

 December 30-31 Monday and Tuesday: Yonder Mountain String Band plays Hamilton Live.
 Yonder Mountain String Band plays progressive bluegrass.
+Opening act on Monday is The Plate Scrapers.
 The Monday show doors open at 6:30 and the show starts at 8.
 Tickets are $35 for standing, $50 for seated.
 The New Year's show doors open at 7:30 and the show is at 9.
-(Note that the web site is not fully consistent on that).
+The opening act for New Years Eve is Fireside Collective.
+Both opening acts play progressive bluegrass.
 Tickets for the New Year's show are $50 for standing, and $70 for standing.
 One hopes you at least get a glass of champagne for that.

 January 5 Sunday: Seth Kibel plays New Deal Cafe with Orchester Prazevica.
 Seth Kibel is one of the Mid-Atlantic's premier woodwind specialists, working with some of the best bands in jazz, swing, and more.
 Orchester Prazevica plays high-energy dance music drawing on the tradition of Eastern European Czardas and Gypsy Swing but widely influenced by jazz and blues.
 Show is 6 to 8.